hbprosper/TheNtupleMaker/README.md

 When __mkntuplecfi.py__ runs for the first time, it creates three folders __methods__, __txt__, and __html__.
 The __methods__ folder lists the accessor methods of a subset of the available CMSSW clases, those most likely to be of interest.
 The folders __txt__ and __html__ provide similar information but in different formats.
 Here is an exhaustive listing of all access methods of the CMSSW <a href="http://hbprosper.github.io/TheNtupleMaker/DataFormats.JetReco.PFJet.PFJet.html" target="_blank">reco::PFJet</a> class.

+You can look into __python/ntuple_cfi.py__ to see the ntuple content.
+As mentioned earlier, the GUI is just a tool to automate the creation of this configuration.
+Once you have a starter __python/ntuple_cfi.py__, you can modify it by hand to extend its content.
+You can also save __ntuple_cfi.py__ with a different name.
+However, you must make sure that the name change is propagated to __TheNtupleMaker_cfg.py__ in order for TNM to know which ntuple content configuration to work with.

 ### Runing TNM

 Simply do
 ```bash
 cmsRun TheNtupleMake_cfg.py
 ```
 after appropriate editing of __python/ntuple_cfi.py__ and __TheNtupleMaker_cfg.py__.
-Upon completion of the run, you will see a ROOT file called, by default __ntuple.root__, and a folder called, by default, __analyzer__.
+Upon completion of the run, you will see a ROOT file called, by default __ntuple.root__, and a folder called, by default, __analyzer__ (these can be changed from within __python/ntuple_cfi.py__).
 The analyzer folder contains the skeleton analysis programs in C++ and Python.
 Check that all is well by doing the following
 ```bash
 cd analyzer
 source setup.sh